ulee929/us_census_full/README.md

 |Precision |35.59|32.33|35.17|35.08|
 |RMSE | 0.26|0.27|0.26|0.27|

 Performing PCA or using the `class_weight='balanced'` sklearn built-in did not improve performance.
+KFolds cross validation did not improve performance.

-SMOTE, however, did improve recall and precision.
+**SMOTE**, however, did improve recall and precision.
 Thus, I conducted Logistic Regression and Gradient Boosting (as they were the highest performing) with SMOTE.

 **SMOTE Results**